zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    Skips the data of the HTTP entity.

-   :c: The HTTP connection.
+   :param c: The HTTP connection.

-   :is_orig: If true, the client data is skipped, and the server data otherwise.
+   :param is_orig: If true, the client data is skipped, and the server data otherwise.

    .. zeek:see:: skip_smtp_data